httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 --- abstract

-This document describes how "http" URIs can be accessed using Transport Layer Security (TLS) to mitigate pervasive monitoring attacks.
+This document describes how `http` URIs can be accessed using Transport Layer Security (TLS) to mitigate pervasive monitoring attacks.

 --- middle

 # Introduction

-This document describes how to use HTTP Alternative Services {{I-D.ietf-httpbis-alt-svc}} to decouple the URI scheme from the use and configuration of underlying encryption, thereby allowing a "http" URI to be accessed using TLS {{RFC5246}} opportunistically.
+This document describes a use of HTTP Alternative Services {{I-D.ietf-httpbis-alt-svc}} to decouple the URI scheme from the use and configuration of underlying encryption, allowing a `http` URI to be accessed using TLS {{RFC5246}} opportunistically.

-Currently, "https" URIs require acquiring and configuring a valid certificate, which is difficult for some deployments to do.
-Therefore, this document specifies a way for sites to serve "http" URIs over TLS without necessarily supporting strong server authentication.
+Currently, `https` URIs require acquiring and configuring a valid certificate, which means that some deployments find supporting TLS difficult.
+Therefore, this document describes a usage model whereby sites can serve `http` URIs over TLS without being required to support strong server authentication.

-Opportunistic Security {{I-D.dukhovni-opportunistic-security}} does not provide the same guarantees as using TLS with "https" URIs; it is vulnerable to active attacks, and does not change the security context of the connection.
+Opportunistic Security {{I-D.dukhovni-opportunistic-security}} does not provide the same guarantees as using TLS with `https` URIs; it is vulnerable to active attacks, and does not change the security context of the connection.
 Normally, users will not be able to tell that it is in use (i.e., there will be no "lock icon").

 By its nature, this technique is vulnerable to active attacks.
 A mechanism for partially mitigating them is described in {{http-tls}}.
-It does not offer the same level of protection as afforded to "https" URIs, but increases the likelihood that an active attack be detected.
+It does not offer the same level of protection as afforded to `https` URIs, but increases the likelihood that an active attack be detected.

 ## Goals and Non-Goals